Brilliant Star/Volume 21/Issue 3/Text

 “But you like it here, don’t you?”

 Astra nodded.
-“A little Earthling —they call them boys here —found me.
+“A little Earthling—they call them boys here—found me.
 He

-“T thought you'd like this planet,” the Space Traveler said, looking pleased.
+“I thought you’d like this planet,” the Space Traveler said, looking pleased.

 Astra looked up at him and scowled.
 “How would you know?
-You never had
+You never had any time for me.
+A nice friendly star guided me to this planet.
+I’d still be alone up in space if she hadn’t helped me.”

 “Ah, but Astra,” the Space Traveler said softly.
 “Who sent that star to talk to you?”